Dashboard

 Approach

 I began with a flow audit and a pass through support tickets, then desk calls with finance leads.
-The pattern was more than UX, but an overall structure that lacked cohesion.
+The friction was more than UX, but an overall structure that lacked cohesion.
 We reframed Payments around daily jobs: fund → approve → pay → configure.
 From there I defined shared statuses and summary patterns, prototyped the end-to-end experience, and instrumented it for a lightweight pilot.

 Design Principles